 Private Medical Insurance provides you with private healthcare treatment bypassing potentially long waiting lists for treatment on the NHS so you can receive medical attention when you need it most.

-There are a great many benefits to receiving your medical treatments privately, including:
+There are a great many benefits to receiving your medical treatment privately, including:

-There are three different types of treatments that can be covered by a Director’s Health Insurance policy: Inpatient, Day-patient and Outpatient treatments.
+There are three different types of treatments that can be covered by the policy: inpatient, day-patient and outpatient treatments.

 Health Insurance policies are designed to cover acute conditions.
 If the condition can be treated and reversed, as long as it is not excluded from your policy your insurer will typically cover it.

 This is opposed to chronic conditions, which are permanent, lifelong conditions that can only be managed, such as diabetes and asthma.
 For treatment of chronic conditions, you’d need to supplement your Private Health Insurance with NHS care.